rust-lang/rfcs/text/0000-float-next-up-down.md

    range, you need to be able to enumerate them.
 One might also want to check if and how your function fails just outside its supported range.

- - Exlusive ranges.
+ - Exclusive ranges.
 If you want to ensure a variable lies within an exclusive range, these functions can help.
 E.g. to ensure that `x` lies within [0, 1) one can write `x.clamp(0.0, 1.0.next_down())`.